 Carbohydrates make up a large proportion of our food intake.
 Some of these carbohydrates are unabsorbable and cannot be digested.
 Instead, they are passed down into the colon where over 500 types of bacteria are present.
-The bacteria break down the undigested carbohydrate, giving off gases as they do so and this is released as flatulence.
-The main gases produced by these bacterial colonies are carbon dioxide, hydrogen and methane.

-Examples of these unabsorbable carbohydrates include the following:
+Some examples of these unabsorbable carbohydrates include:

 - Infection of the bowel or stomach (gastroenteritis)